The Elevator (1974 film)

-The Elevator is a made-for-television suspense film that first aired on February 9, 1974 as an ABC Movie of the Week.
+The Elevator is a television thriller film that first aired on February 9, 1974 as an ABC Movie of the Week.

 Plot

 An elevator carrying a diverse group of people and stuck between floors in a high-rise office building.
 The tension inside the stalled elevator is exacerbated by one passenger: a claustrophobic armed robber trying to flee from his latest hit.

 Main cast

 Production

 The film was made for the ABC Suspense Movie of the Week.
-It was shot at the Crocker Bank Building in downtown Los Angeles in November 1973.
+It was shot at the Crocker Bank Building in downtown Los Angeles in November, 1973.

 Reception

 The Los Angeles Times called it a "witty and suspenseful diversion".